Loot (TV series): Season 2 (2024)

+Season 3 (2025)

 Production

 It was announced in March 2021 that Apple TV+ had ordered to series an untitled comedy that would star Maya Rudolph, created by Matt Hubbard and Alan Yang.
 In May, Michaela Jaé Rodriguez was cast, with Joel Kim Booster joining in July.
 Olivier Martinez was cast for a recurring role in November.
-Nat Faxon and Ron Funches would be revealed as part of the main cast upon the series first look.
+Nat Faxon and Ron Funches were revealed as part of the main cast upon the series' first look.
 On July 11, 2022, Apple TV+ renewed the series for a second season.
+On May 5, 2023, it was reported that production for the second season had been shut down due to the 2023 Writers Guild of America strike; it was unclear when it would resume.
+On July 16, 2024, Apple TV+ renewed the series for a third season.

-Filming on the series began on September 6, 2021.
+Filming on the first series began on September 6, 2021.
+It was filmed at The One in Bel Air, Los Angeles.

+The production of the third season was put on hold due to Maya Rudolph's return to Saturday Night Live.

 Release

 The series debuted on Apple TV+ on June 24, 2022.
+The second season premiered on April 3, 2024.
+The third season premiered on October 15, 2025, with two new episodes and the rest debuting on a weekly basis until December 10, 2025.

 Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported an 81% approval rating with an average rating of 6.9/10, based on 42 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported an 83% approval rating with an average rating of 7/10, based on 54 critic reviews.
 The website's critics' consensus reads, "Loot doesn't quite service comedic treasure Maya Rudolph as satisfyingly as a star vehicle should, although there are enough riches here to suggest a big return on investment—when this promising sitcom finds its footing."
 Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 22 critics, indicating "generally favorable reviews".

+Viewers have observed similarities between the plot of the show and the separation and divorce of Jeff Bezos and MacKenzie Scott.

+The second season has an 83% approval rating on Rotten Tomatoes with an average rating of 6.9/10, based on 6 critic reviews.